Graviton-Code-Editor/Graviton-App/BUILDING.md

 ### Testing (optional)

-In case you just wanna test it, just run:
+In case you just wanna test it in dev mode, just run:
 > $ npm start

+If graviton starts but its screen is black just press Ctrl+r to reload the window.
+This happens because of Parcel server not being loaded yet.
+This won't happen when building.

 ### Building the installer:

 For Windows, Linux(deb,AppImage,rpm) and MacOS:
 > $ npm run build

-If graviton starts but its screen is black press Ctrl+r This is not going to happend when building.
+You can override the default platforms from the package.json.

 #### Building another linux installers